-Dividend Payout Ratio builds a relationship between two things, what company is returning to its shareholders and what is being kept/ retained in the business for growth, paying off debt or added to cash reserves.
-The kept portion of the profit is termed as retained earnings.
-The ratio is expressed in percentage, hence when we subtract the D/P ratio from 100, we get percentage of profit retained in the business itself.
+The Dividend Payout Ratio builds a relationship between two things, what the company is returning to its shareholders and what is being kept/ retained in the business for growth, paying off debt or adding to cash reserves.
+The kept portion of the profit is termed retained earnings.
+The ratio is expressed in percentages, hence when we subtract the D/P ratio from 100, we get a percentage of profit retained in the business itself.

 Interpretation of Dividend Payout Ratio

-Now, for a well flourished company, it is very unlikely that it cuts dividends of the investors as cutting down the dividends will drop down the stock price and the faith of the investors in the company will be hampered.
-A good Dividend Payout Ratio ensures investors’ faith and hence helps in overall growth of the company.
+Now, for a well-flourished company, it is very unlikely that it cuts dividends of the investors as cutting down the dividends will drop the stock price and the faith of the investors in the company will be hampered.
+A good Dividend Payout Ratio ensures investors’ faith and hence helps in the overall growth of the company.

 How to Apply Dividend Payout Ratio?

-Sometimes companies have Dividend Payout Ratio more than 100% which means that it is paying dividend to the investors more than the earnings which is cut down or even stopped eventually.
-Investors often see long term trends in Dividend Payout Ratio as n indication of financial health and maturity of the company.
+Sometimes companies have a Dividend Payout Ratio of more than 100% which means that it is paying a dividend to the investors more than the earnings which are cut down or even stopped eventually.
+Investors often see long term trends in the Dividend Payout Ratio as n indication of the financial health and maturity of the company.

-Dividends are “Industry specific” as they vary widely with the industry.
+Dividends are “Industry-specific” as they vary widely with the industry.
 In addition, the company always does not have a single way of returning to the investors in the form of dividends.
-Thus, this ratio must be applied relevantly to get best results.
+Thus, this ratio must be applied relevantly to get the best results.